 It’s supremely silly, with visual gags galore.
 Some of the most hilarious physical moments come when the lesser-known actors Nicole Franco and Sive Gubangxa are slugging it out in a catfight to be the leading lady.

 Completing the cast are Craig Jackson as a flamboyant brother of the corpse who hams it up for the crowds; Roberto Pombo, who elicits huge laughs with his mispronunciations as a dense butler, and Louis Viljoen as a rogue sound engineer who contributes immensely to the melodrama.

 They all play off each other beautifully, in a script laced with lovely puns, rich wit and endless muddled up interactions that work because the comic timing is flawless.
 The exquisite stage set would do an Agatha Christie murder proud, until the precarious scenery begins tumbling to pieces in perfectly coordinated comedy.

-The Play That Goes Wrong runs at Cape Town’s Theatre on the Bay from May 3 – June 17 then returns to Montecasino from September 22 to October 15.
+The Play That Goes Wrong runs at Cape Town's Theatre on the Bay from November 1-18.